cmdrtorefresh/simpleblog-reactredux/README.md

 ### About this App

 This app creates a simple blog system with React Redux.
+API: [reduxblog.herokuapp.com](reduxblog.herokuapp.com).

 ### Elements of the App

 To be  populated.

+Dependency:
+- [react-router](https://github.com/ReactTraining/react-router) `npm install --save react-router@2.0.0-rc5`

 ### How to see the app in action